7.6 Business Continuity, Security, Violence Prevention, and Lone Workers

 Key Takeaways

-• Business continuity planning identifies critical operations, dependencies, recovery priorities, alternate methods, and leadership decisions after disruption.
+• Business continuity identifies critical operations, dependencies, recovery time objectives, alternate methods, and leadership decisions after a disruption.

-• Lone worker safety depends on hazard assessment, check-in procedures, communication reliability, escalation triggers, and limits on work that should not be done alone.
+• Lone-worker safety depends on hazard assessment, reliable check-ins, missed-check escalation, and limits on tasks that should not be done alone.

 Recovering Operations and Preventing Security-Related Harm

-Business continuity is the organized effort to keep critical functions operating or restore them after disruption.
-It is related to emergency response but not identical.
-Emergency response protects people and controls immediate hazards.
-Business continuity addresses operations, customers, suppliers, records, equipment, utilities, payroll, communication, leadership, and recovery priorities after the disruption.
+Business continuity is the organized effort to keep critical functions operating, or restore them, after a disruption.
+It is related to but distinct from emergency response: emergency response protects people and controls immediate hazards, while business continuity addresses operations, customers, suppliers, records, equipment, utilities, payroll, leadership, and recovery priorities afterward.
+The recognized framework is NFPA 1600 / NFPA 1660, Standard on Continuity, Emergency, and Crisis Management.

 Continuity and Security Planning Links